miker704/Strife/README.md

 ### Explaining how core works

 Core is a custom data layer controller first with intentions on defeating rails action cable websocket timeouts without the need to modify rails library files.
 Core is basically a two - system both front end and backend processes Core is labeled as a action cable channel named Strife_core.rb while its front-end version id.
 Every user is assigned an object called a Core which is a string with their id appended to it this allows for each user to have a unique idenitifer that can be used to send websocket requests to allowing to send muliple requests to multiple users over the network to recieve and render updates all in live time regardless where they are in the app.

 ### Live Time Functionality (via Asynchronous WebSockets)

 - $TR!F3 has complete Async functionality being able to send and recieve requests live this is induced by the CORE Component whenever the user does something that would induce a visual change such as changing their display name, username, avatar, banner or changing a server name, avatar, banner, adding, deleting or updating channel names, or the kicking, banning, or inviting of users, joining a server, sending, accepting, or denying friend requests, blocking of users, etc if the request is successful another request is sent to the rails action cable channel strife_core where depending on the request certain validations are ran, and depending if other users are involved in the request the core proceeds to send out multiple requests to all online users to run a specific redux dispatch to then receive the new data and render these changes on screen all in live time for ALL users, no browser refreshing required!.
 This allows live changes to happen in areas outside of servers or dm server allowing live changes to happen anywhere in the app.
 Here are some of the many actions through out $TRIF3 that use them.

-- kicking and banning users show 4 way browser
-  - show server update via new server avatar and server channel creation
-  - show channel and server settings and error shaking
-  - show when a user updates a banner or photo it reflects on the other browser show how
-  - show blocking of user in upc while anotheruser trys to add them.

 #### Live time friend requests and relationship interactions